2026 Paris Municipal Elections: What Are the Candidates’ Plans for Cleanliness, and Who Says What?

 Thierry Mariani (National Rally - UDR)

-• Outsourcing of waste collection
+• Outsourcing waste collection services

 (Source)